Zufarovich/sound-compressor/README.md

 It uses neural network to approximate wave and then uses Rice coding for loss.

-Current version compress the file a little bit, but training neural network is in progress.
+Current version compress the file around 1.5-2 times, but training neural network is in progress.

 # Installation